-easyCBM Measures
+easyCBM measures

 All our measures are designed to be appropriate for students in the middle of the year at their particular grade level.
 Because of this, the measures may seem too difficult for students taking tests at the beginning of the school year.
 As the year progresses, that will level out for the students and you should see progress in their knowledge and skill base.